briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

-support personnel in a combat zone or contingency operation in support of the armed forces, may apply to the Tax Administrator of the Municipality for both an extension of time for filing of the return and an extension of time for payment of taxes required by the Municipality during the period of the member’s or civilian’s duty service, and for one hundred eighty (180) days thereafter.
-The application shall be filed on or before the one hundred eightieth (180th) day after the member’s or civilian’s duty terminates.
+support personnel in a combat zone or contingency operation in support of the armed forces, may apply to the Tax Administrator of the Municipality for both an extension of time for filing of the return and an extension of time for payment of taxes required by the Municipality during the period of the member's or civilian's duty service, and for one hundred eighty (180) days thereafter.
+The application shall be filed on or before the one hundred eightieth (180th) day after the member's or civilian's duty terminates.
 An applicant shall provide such evidence as the Tax Administrator considers necessary to demonstrate eligibility for the extension.